krorange/ecofiction-gh/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection" %}

 {% include feature/image.html objectid="https://university-nevada-press-us.imgix.net/covers/9780874178111.jpg" width="75" alt="Where the Wild Books Are: A Field Guide to Ecofiction" %}

 ## About the Collection

+This collection was based on the book by Jim Dwyer (2010), _Where the Wild Books Are: A Field Guide to Ecofiction_.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: